NicksPatties/portfolio-site/src/content/blog/using-fabric-to-learn-fast.md

 Suppose I would like to watch [this video about 11 LinkedIn Profile tips](https://www.youtube.com/watch?v=8SdbTpOcwd8).
 This video is **23 minutes and 33 seconds long**.
 I'll call these tools successful if I can gather what these 11 tips are in this video.

 To compare the tool's effectiveness, I'll gather the details that I can about the video first.
-I'll give myself some advangates, including playing the video at 1.5 times speed and writing notes down.
+I'll give myself some advantages, including playing the video at 1.5 times speed and writing notes down.
 How fast can I gather the 11 tips from the above video?

 <details class="info">
-<summary>Shane Hummus's 11 BEST LinkedIn Tips</summary>
+<summary>My notes for Shane Hummus's 11 BEST LinkedIn Tips</summary>

 1. Start now, start adding people, 500 connections asap, like a blue checkmark